 · Gluten free meals are available on request.

-Menus are available from the school office and meals can be ordered via the school office or your child's class teacher however payment must be sent to school by the Friday of the prior week.
+Menus are available from the school office and meals should be ordered via ParentPay.
+The meal choices should be ordered online by 3pm on the Friday of the prior week.

 All children in Reception, Year 1 and Year 2 will be provided with a free hot school meal.
 This means that your child can enjoy a hot school meal every day with no cost to yourself.
-However, in order that we don't create surplus waste, we will be requesting that you select which days you would like your child to receive their meals.
+However, in order that we don't create surplus waste, we will be requesting that you order which days and meals are required via ParentPay.

 We actively encourage a healthy lunchbox and recommend that they should contain the following:

 · a good portion of starchy food, e.g. wholegrain bap, thick sliced wholemeal bread, chapatti, pitta pocket, pasta or rice salad